RitikaPahwa4444/commitedian/README.md

 - This hook is for macOS and uses `afplay` for sound playback.
 Sorry, Windows and Linux folks.

 ## License
-The script comes with an MIT License.
+The scripts come with an MIT License.
 Because sharing is caring.

-## Assets
+### Assets

 The sound effects used in this project are sourced from Pixabay and are used under the Pixabay Content License.
 They are NOT covered by the MIT License.